 The decision to pursue an MBA can have a dramatic impact on your post-MBA career opportunities.
 A 2010 peer-reviewed study published in the Journal of Education for Business found that starting pay for those with an MBA rose 50% over their starting salaries before earning the degree.
 It generally pays to pursue an MBA sooner in your career to capitalize on the significant increases in earnings for a longer period of your working life.

 However, getting an MBA is rarely a trivial decision.
-Aside for the cost questions concerned with whether one should pursue this course of education, the effect on your personal life has immediate consequences.
+Aside from the cost questions concerned with whether one should pursue this course of education, the effect on your personal life has immediate consequences.

 Eliminate Unnecessary Distractions

 The time commitment involved in completing a full or part-time master’s degree program is intense.
 During the semester, eliminating all unnecessary distractions will help eliminate any overwhelm involved in juggling competing priorities.